 Sakhalin

-The situation in the region during the spring of 2025 demonstrates systemic governance failures, critical infrastructure degradation, and the strengthening of authoritarian practices.
-Despite its energy potential, Sakhalin ranks second in Russia for the highest gasoline prices, which has caused social tension and transportation restrictions.
-A fire at an oil refinery, massive oil spills, 120 recorded fires, and pollution of the water area indicate a regional-scale environmental disaster.
+The situation in the region during the spring of 2025 demonstrated the systemic governance failures, the critical infrastructure degradation, and the strengthening of the authoritarian practices.
+Despite its energy potential, Sakhalin ranks second in Russia for the highest gasoline prices.
+This caused social tension and transportation restrictions.
+A fire at the oil refinery, the massive oil spills, 120 recorded fires, and the pollution of the water area indicate the regional environmental disaster.

-Infrastructure problems have become especially noticeable: road collapses, railway stoppages, ferry queues lasting over a month, and detected defects on airport runways.
-Humanitarian conditions are worsening — rats are attacking residential areas, food prices are rising, communication outages are recorded, and chocolate prices reach 2,000 rubles per kilogram.
+Infrastructure problems became especially noticeable including the road collapses, the railway stoppages, the ferry queues lasting over a month, and detected the defects on the airport runways.
+Humanitarian conditions are worsening — rats attacked residential areas, the food prices are rising, the communication outages were recorded, and the chocolate prices reach 2,000 rubles per kilogram.

-The socio-political situation is unstable: increased control over migrants, xenophobic raids, and the involvement of children in militaristic performances.
-Against this backdrop, the regional governor personally makes illegal visits to occupied territories, delivering equipment to the military.
-A high-profile case of voluntary surrender ended with a 15-year sentence.
-Crime rates in certain districts are rising, including serious crimes, which have increased by 12.1%.
+The socio-political situation was unstable.
+There were the increased control over migrants, the xenophobic raids, and the involvement of children in the militaristic performances.
+Against this backdrop, the regional governor personally maked illegal visits to occupied territories, delivering tge equipment to the military.
+The high-profile case of the voluntary surrender ended with a 15-year sentence.
+Crime rates in certain districts rose, including serious crimes, which have increased by 12.1%.

-The region increasingly shows signs of isolation: the General Prosecutor’s Office designates international organizations as undesirable, which only exacerbates tensions against the backdrop of geographic proximity to Japan and South Korea.
+The region increasingly shows signs of isolation: the General Prosecutor’s Office designated international organizations as undesirable.
+This only exacerbated the tensions against the backdrop of the geographic proximity to Japan and South Korea.

 Marker | March | April | May |